hydrocarbon-tk/Hydrocarbon/site/architecture.index.md

 ### [ASYTrip AST Compiler](./architecture.asytrip_compiler.index.md)

-ASYTrip is a cross language AST compiler that takes parse actions written in ASYTrip syntax ( a strict subset of ECMAScript ) and converts them into AST construction functions that can target multiple language outputs.
+ASYTrip is a cross language AST compiler that takes parse actions written in ASYTrip syntax ( a strict subset of JavaScript ) and converts them into AST construction functions that can target multiple language outputs.

 ### [JavaScript AST Compiler](./architecture.js_compiler.index.md)